You are now leaving www.admabiologics.com

 • Other therapeutic products made from plasma proteins include: albumin, coagulation factors, alpha 1, C 1 etc.

-ADMA optimized IG manufacturing process to include validation for all intermediate fractions, maximizing revenue from each L of plasma
+ADMA-optimized IG manufacturing process includes validation for all intermediate fractions, maximizing revenue from each L of plasma

 Immune globulin (IG) plays a critical role in the function of the immune system.